 Regardless of where they are with regard to exit planning, few business owners know what their firm is actually worth.
 When was the last time you had a valuation done?

-Most owners are rather disappointed when they get that first valuation report.
-They expected their business to be worth much more than it is.
-This should serve as a wake-up call to get serious about growing the business and enhancing the valuation.
+Most owners are quite disappointed when they get that first report.
+They expected their business to be worth more than it actually is.

-There’s another advantage to improving what your business is worth, having strong financials and a solid business plan.
-When negotiating with a potential buyer you want to do so from a position of strength, not weakness.
+There’s another advantage to improving the business performance.
+When you’re negotiating with a potential buyer you want to do so from a position of strength, not weakness.

 Another aspect that impacts the value of the business is how dependent the organization is on the owner.
 If the owner is the sole decision-maker with all the experience and know-how, then the business becomes much less valuable after the owner leaves.
 If the employees who remain on board lack the knowledge and experience to run the business then what is the new owner buying?